robocomp/web/gsoc/2017/araceli/post1.md

 * Include certain social rules in the path planning algorithms, such as navigate, whenever possible, to the right side of a person.

 * Vary the personal space of a human based on his previous experience with the robot.
-In this way, if the robot knows a person, he could get closer than if the person is unknown.
+In this way, if the robot knows a person, it can get closer than if the person is unknown.

 * * *
 Araceli Vega Magro